 1. Set clear goals for implementing AI

-When implementing AI in software development, organizations must have clear goals and metrics in place to measure success.
+When implementing AI in software development, organizations must have clear goals and key performance indicators (KPIs) in place to measure success.
 This includes both short-term and long-term objectives that align with the overall business strategy.
 For example, a short-term goal could be to reduce code review time by 30% using AI-powered tools, while a long-term goal could be to improve customer satisfaction ratings through faster release cycles and higher quality code.

 2. Look beyond coding metrics